czodrowskilab/x-fp/README.md

 X-FP is fairly straight-forward to use.

-### Test Data and Model
+### Example Data and Model
 hERG bioactivity data was accessed from CHEMBL 27.
-A [XGBoost binary classification model](https://github.com/czodrowskilab/x-fp/blob/main/test_data/herg_model-xgb.json) was trained on 6078 compounds.
+An [XGBoost binary classification model](https://github.com/czodrowskilab/x-fp/blob/main/example_data/herg_model-xgb.json) was trained on 6078 compounds.
-[Test data](https://github.com/czodrowskilab/x-fp/blob/main/test_data/df_test_herg.tsv) comprising of 1216 compounds is included.
+An [example data](https://github.com/czodrowskilab/x-fp/blob/main/example_data/df_test_herg.tsv) comprising of 1216 compounds is included.

 Note that you should install `xgboost` to run the examples below.